Angraj6576/myProject/README.md

-This project is all about Js proof
+This project is all about Js proof.